SUCCESS STORY

 order status

-repetitive questions that congested the queue
+repetitive questions clogging the queue

 2) Minimum viable content, with curation

-What was included at the start:
+What went in at the beginning:

-support policies and flows (exchange, return, damage)
+support policies and workflows (exchange, return, damage)

 common exceptions at launch